Affine geometric description of thermodynamics: Introduction

 The rest of this paper is organized as follows.
 In Section\,\ref{section-preliminaries}, some of necessary background of geometries and thermodynamics are summarized.
 In Section\,\ref{section-geometric-description-thermodynamics} an affine geometric thermodynamics is proposed.
-In Section\,\ref{section-comparison}, the affine geometric description of thermodynamics is compared to the contact geometric thermodynamics.
-Finally Section\,\ref{section-Conclusions} summarizes the present geometric formulation of equilibrium and nonequilibrium thermodynamics, and discuss future studies.
+In Section\,\ref{section-comparison}, the affine geometric description of thermodynamics is compared with the contact geometric thermodynamics.
+Finally Section\,\ref{section-Conclusions} summarizes the present geometric formulation of equilibrium and nonequilibrium thermodynamics, and discusses future studies.